thindil/steamsky/bin/doc/MODDING.md

 - Attribute `shipindex`: index of ship used for starting player ship when he/she choice this career.
 Value must be existing ship index from any ships file.
+- Attribute `name`: optional attribute.
+Specific name of career for this faction.
+Will be show to player instead of default name.

 ## Stories